streamduo-inc/tap-streamduo/README.md

 ## How the Tap Works

 Because read status is maintained within StreamDuo, there is no need to manage state within this tap.
 The tap continuously polls the `get unread records` endpoint from StreamDuo.
+The process will poll in batches of 100 records, untill there are no further unread records in the stream, at which point the process will end.

 If your process dies, there is no need to adjust state, just start it again, and it will pickup where it left off.